How to get from Dubrovnik to Hvar

 Going to...

 Hvar is a Croatian paradise for the rich and famous.
-Culture, traditions, Venetian architecture, and Greek agriculture blend so beautifully here that it’s hard to identify which part we like best.
+Culture, traditions, Venetian architecture, and Greek agriculture blend so beautifully here that it’s hard to choose our favourite part.
 In fact, Hvar Island is home to the highest number of UNESCO sites in the world!

-From the picturesque lavender fields to the ancient fortresses, there is so much to explore here.
-And that’s only during the day.
-Travel guides to Hvar say it’s the Ibiza of Croatia.
-Because at night, the island transforms into a party destination — attracting top-tier celebrities like Beyonce and Tom Cruise.
+From the picturesque lavender fields to the ancient fortresses, there is so much to explore here—and that’s only during the day.
+Hvar travel guides say it’s the Ibiza of Croatia.
+At night, the island transforms into an electric party destination, attracting top-tier celebrities like Beyonce and Tom Cruise.

-3 ways to get from Dubrovnik to Hvar
+What are the 3 ways to travel from Dubrovnik to Hvar?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in Hvar at the bottom of this page.

-If you’re travelling during the high season, then you shouldn’t have a hard time getting from Dubrovnik to Hvar.
+If you’re travelling during the high season (June-August), you shouldn’t have difficulty getting from Dubrovnik to Hvar.

-Much better, take an afternoon ferry and enjoy that last brunch with a magnificent view of the historical town of Dubrovnik.
+Alternatively, you can take an afternoon ferry with Kapetan Luka or TP Line.
+Enjoy that last brunch with a magnificent view of the historical town of Dubrovnik.
 (If you need some inspiration, check out Restaurant Arsenal.)

-All ferries depart from Port Gruz.
-This port is about 4 km north of the Old Town in Dubrovnik.
+All ferries depart from Port Gruz, about 4 km north of the Old Town in Dubrovnik.

 Ferry schedule from Dubrovnik to Hvar